"I feel so awkward!" Looking Natural on Camera IS Possible.

 Look directly at the camera.
 Most people tend to look at their face on screen or they try to look anywhere but at the camera itself.
 Especially if filming selfie-style, don't look at your face.
-Look directly at the camera.
-While it might hat will appear the most natural.
+Look directly at the camera to appear most natural.

 Pretend like you’re talking to a friend or colleague.
 You’re just having a conversation.
 That’s it.
 You’re not presenting, you’re not making a movie… you’re just having a conversation.

 Don’t script it.
 Since you’re not presenting and you’re not shooting a movie - since you’re just having a conversation - don’t script it.
 There’s no need and it will likely feel unnatural.

 Beyond those three quick video tips, we can say that it will get easier.
 Practice.
 It will start to feel more natural.
 Keep at it.